 This is a time for you to give an overall response about the direct report or their specific Check-in.
 Use this section for miscellaneous comments or to encourage growth.

 When is the last time you checked out the questions that your direct reports were asked?
 Check out the 'Question preview' page (in-app link) to view upcoming questions for your direct reports.

 Best practices for interacting with a Check-in

-Take action: Get the most out of each Check-in by using the different options to take action on items in your direct report's Check-in.
-You have the option to add to your next 1-on-1 to talk about a particular point in more detail, and can add items to your direct report's Wins and Challenges to help you fill out their next Best-Self Review™.
+- Take action: Get the most out of each Check-in by using the different options to take action on items in your direct report's Check-in.
+You have the option to add to your next 1-on-1 to talk about a particular point in more detail, and can add items to your direct report's Wins and Challenges, which will appear in Best-Self Review® resources for you to refer to when you fill out their next manager review.
 If there is a matter that is particularly concerning or you would like your manager to be aware of it, pass the answer up and your manager will see the item when you submit your next Check-in.

 - Celebrate wins: Giving feedback isn't always about saying what could have been done better, but also reinforcing when something has gone well.
 Did your direct report complete their big project or hit their quota?
 Give them a high five, or even write a comment on the priority in their Check-in.
 Not only are you acknowledging the win, but you are showing appreciation.
 People that feel appreciated are far more likely to do more great things for the team, and be happier doing them.